raaymax/chat/README.md

 - feat: generate icons for notifications
 - feat: switch to FCM notifications in web version
 - feat: command for displaying version of app and server
+- feat: changelog messages when app is updated
 - improvement: move link detection to message builder
 - improvement: separate users from messages
 - improvement: remove temporary files from gcs after abort